If you’re looking for answers on how much pocket money or allowance to give, then you’ve come to the right place.

 You can create conditions which could be anything from successful completion of a reward chart to a batch of basic jobs you’d expect your kids to do as a ‘minimum’ each week.
 Agreeing a small amount of ‘income’ for these conditions each week gives your child something to focus on and lets them anticipate what they should be doing with their cash when they get it.

+Remember: earning pocket money is exciting!
 The Lottery would be pretty boring otherwise.

 “Earning” money is hugely satisfying.
 While a regular allowance can be given with conditions, you can inspire your kids to earn some extra cash!
 You might stipulate emptying the dishwasher is about contributing to the family and a requirement of an allowance.
 Cleaning the car or tidying the garden can be a bonus!
 Remember, small amounts are fine, your kids can develop their negotiation skills as they go!